EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 I may end up changing this goal list as well.

 # DEFINITELY NEED TO CHANGE/IMPROVE (EVEN IF I NEED HELP FROM OTHERS):
-* The Player still behaves normally when "commanding" the Companion, becaues i've yet to found a way to "cancel" certain actions like movement or jumping when pressing Q and then left/right/up.
 * The current Pause Menu scene isn't AutoLoad/"universal" because it's set as a node under a CanvasLayer scene in each level, so i may have to make this as an actual recurring game scene.
 * The Pause Menu doesn't pause the SceneManager's scene changing animation: Therefore the scene changing animation still plays and changes the scene (And i only didn't make the Pause Menu AutoLoad because i don't know how to make it unavailable in certain scenes like the Main Menu).
 * The Companion's AI needs to improve as it only jumps when it's "under" the player's position (And there's more to consider depending on what will eventually be added to the game).